source-foundry/Slice-docs/content/docs/_index.md

 ## What does Slice do?

-### 1. Make a new font with a reduced design space
+### 1. Make a new font with a smaller design space

 Slice is a GUI app that takes a variable font as input and compiles a new font with a custom design sub-space.
 The new font can include any combination of variable axis and axis point location definitions.
 You define the sub-space by setting values for the available design axes in the app's axis editor.